 Architects are most satisfied and productive when they are learning as they go - continuously building skill and expertise.
 They value stability and security and are well-suited for process-oriented environments and roles that allow them to work with accuracy and precision.

-Common jobs for people with Dc personality types
+Common jobs for people with the DISC type Dc personality